 - Herbal teas, such as camomile, passion flower tea and valerian, have a sedative effect.

-- Foods that aid sleep include yogurt, milk, cheese, oats, bananas, poultry, eggs, peanuts and tuna as they all contain good amounts of tryptophan.
+- Foods that aid sleep include yogurt, milk, oats, bananas, poultry, eggs, peanuts and tuna as they all contain good amounts of tryptophan.

 - Implement a relaxing bedtime routine, perhaps having a warm bath, some gentle yoga or reading a book rather than watching TV.
 Try to go to bed around the same time every night and get up at a reasonable hour in the morning as this will set your body clock to these times.